 Ideally, you want to sell your business when the economy is doing well, you've had a profitable year, and the future forecast for your business is positive.
 Realistically, deciding when to sell a business will often turn more on personal considerations and economic realities than on ideal market conditions.

-Accordingly, it can be extremely helpful to sit down and decide what matters the most to you, and how much will be "enough" to let you walk away from the business.
+Sit down and decide what matters the most to you, and how much will be "enough" to let you walk away from the business.
 If you can achieve what matters the most to you, and can expect to receive enough compensation to make it worth your while, then it may be the right time to sell.

 Finally, selling a business can be a long and arduous process, so start planning well in advance.
 Selling a business can take up to a year to complete, and sometimes more, so don't expect to flip your business like you might a house.